quriosapien/meliorism/blog/notes/sql.md

 - **Decimals**: `DECIMAL` for money (exact), `FLOAT/DOUBLE` for scientific.
 - **Strings**: `VARCHAR` for most text, `TEXT` for large content.
 - **Dates**: `DATETIME` for general use, `TIMESTAMP` for auto-updates.

-Need a deeper dive on any type?
-Ask away! 🚀